turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 By combining what we know about objects and arrays, we can use bracket notation and dot notation to access nested information.
 For example, I can access the string of `'yellow'` with `craftSupplies[1].colorsAvailable[1]`
 </section>

+## More Practice

+If you'd like more practice with arrays, work through the exercises in [this repl](https://replit.com/@kaylaewood/NestedDataPractice#index.js).

+Post any questions you still have in your main cohort channel!